Family

 is and is not family is foundational to your identity, communication, and how you live your life.

-as family is one of our most central needs and a gift we can offer to
+as part of a family is one of our most central needs and a gift we can offer to

 others.
 We also take comfort in knowing there is no one way to be a